RayPT808/activitytracker/README.md

 ---

 ### Continuous Testing
 I employed a continuous testing approach by running validation steps on each commit.
-ESLint and Prettier were integrated locally to enforce code standards, and GitHub Actions was configured to run basic checks automatically during pull requests, helping catch syntax and logic issues early.
+ESLint and Prettier were integrated locally to enforce code standards, and GitHub Actions were configured to run basic checks automatically during pull requests, helping catch syntax and logic issues early.

 ---